RMI-PACTA/azure-pacta-runner/README.md

 Now open up the `cloud_init.txt` file.
 This is the file that will be used to create each VM (including installing all of it's dependencies etc.)

 * Ensure that line 68 points to wherever your `workflow.meta.report.yml` is, in relation to `/mnt/dataprep2021q4/rawdata`
+  * Note that the runners mount the `rawdata` fileshare at `/mnt/dataprep2021q4/rawdata`, which is different than where dataprep-bigmem mounts it (`/mnt/rawdata`)

 ## Run the VMs